ditsmod/monorepo/README.md

 yarn start
 ```

-After this, see OpenAPI docs on [http://localhost:3000/api/openapi](http://localhost:3000/api/openapi)
+After that, see OpenAPI docs on [http://localhost:3000/api/openapi](http://localhost:3000/api/openapi)

 ## Start the web server in production mode